- 15.7–19.3 in

 Unlike dabbling ducks, Hooded Mergansers swim low in the water.
 Their legs are far back on their bodies, which helps in diving but makes them awkward on land.
 They take flight by running across the water, flying with fast wingbeats and never gliding until they are about to land (by skidding to a stop on the water).
 Hooded Mergansers are usually in pairs or small groups of up to 40 birds.
 They court in groups of one or more females and several males.
 The males raise their crests, expanding the white patch, often while shaking their heads.
 Their most elaborate display is head-throwing, in which they jerk their heads backwards to touch their backs, with crests raised, while giving a froglike croak.
 Females court by bobbing their heads and giving a hoarse gack.
 Once a female begins incubating eggs her mate abandons her, and it’s not known if they reunite the following season.
 Incubating females may use a broken-wing display to protect eggs or nestlings from raccoons, mink, black rat snakes, black bears, pine martens, European Starlings, Northern Flickers, Red-headed Woodpeckers, and Red-bellied Woodpeckers.

-Hooded Mergansers are fairly common and their populations are stable.
-They were overhunted in the early twentieth century, but hunting pressure has declined markedly since then: hunters take about 95,000 Hooded Mergansers per year in the U.S., out of roughly 15 million ducks shot each year.
+Hooded Mergansers are fairly common and their populations are stable and have possibly been increasing since 1966, according to the North American Breeding Bird Survey.
+They are found in many parts of the U.S. in Canada throughout the year.
+In the early twentieth century, these birds were overhunted, but hunting pressure has declined markedly since then: hunters take about 95,000 Hooded Mergansers per year in the U.S., out of roughly 15 million ducks shot each year.
 Even before the twentieth century, humans cleared and altered many forests where Hooded Mergansers nest, in the process reducing or displacing breeding birds from regions of their original range.
 As with all birds that nest in tree holes, dead trees are important habitat components and landowners can improve Hooded Merganser habitat by leaving dead trees standing on their property.
 In addition, Hooded Mergansers take readily to nest boxes of the appropriate size, and programs in Missouri, Maine, Iowa, and Oregon have helped local populations increase.

 - Dugger, B. D., K. M. Dugger and L. H. Fredrickson.
 2009.
 Hooded Merganser (Lophodytes cucullatus).
 In The Birds of North America, No. 98 (A. Poole, ed.).
 The Birds of North America Online, Ithaca, New York.